8 Best eCommerce CMS in 2023 (and why)

 If you’re considering jumping into eCommerce, then there hasn’t been a better opportunity than now.
-Over the last ten years, the eCommerce industry has grown around 15% year-over-year, with 2022 increasing by 21% (forecasted – no data source at the moment).
+Over the last ten years, the eCommerce industry has grown around 15% year-over-year.

 But, before you make any initial investments with an eCommerce software like CMS, you’ll want to know which one suits your requirements.
 This way, you’re able to purchase something more meaningful and helpful towards your business plan.